 - BOOLEAN

 - INT32

 - INT64

 - INT96

 - FLOAT

 - DOUBLE

-- BYTE_ARRAY
+- BYTE ARRAY

-Generally, the parquet files are compressed and the compression factor could vary from 2x to 70x or even more.
+- Generally, the parquet files are compressed and the compression factor could vary from 2x to 70x or even more.
 So, when working with such larger files the connector will need a host which has large enough memory to accommodate the parallel execution of multiple large parquet files.
 In case the sum of the uncompressed size of parquet files that are getting executed in parallel exceeds 80% of RAM size then the chances of having an "out of memory" error are high.
-To avoid OOM, the end user can reduce the MAX_WORKER_THREADS_PER_JOB (i.e. reduce the number of parallel threads), ultimately reducing the memory usage.
+To avoid OOM, the end user can reduce the MAX_WORKER_THREADS_PER_JOB (i.e. reduce the number of parallel threads), ultimately reducing the memory usage. - Struct and list type values are treated as strings for the Delphix Continuous Compliance Engine, therefore, you can not add individual elements of any struct and list to the masking inventory property of the dataset payload.